 The suit was filed on behalf of the father of Koree Alcoser, who was sitting in the backseat at the time of the crash.
 Meredith Portillo, a 20-year-old sheriff's deputy, was killed in what the suit called a "severe and devastating" collision, while a third passenger was severely hurt.

-The suit claims that, in the hours before the crash, Pargas and others were celebrating a birthday and "bar hopping" in the area.
-It alleges he drank "numerous alcoholic beverages" at the four establishments, to the point where he became "obviously intoxicated and was a clear danger to himself and others."
+The suit claims Pargas and a group of people were celebrating a birthday and "bar hopping" in the area.
+It alleges he drank "numerous alcoholic beverages" at the three establishments, to the point where he became "obviously intoxicated and was a clear danger to himself and others."

-Officials with the Texas Alcoholic Beverage Commission confirmed the agency was "in the early stages" of investigating two of the bars named in the suit: Paper Tiger and Chisme.
+Officials with the Texas Alcoholic Beverage Commission confirmed the agency was "in the early stages" of investigating two of the bars named in the suit.
 The San Antonio Police Department couldn't say whether they were also looking into the bars.

 According to state law, selling or serving alcoholic drinks could inform “a statutory cause of action” if it was “apparent” a patron had drank enough to the point of endangering others.
 The lawsuit also accuses Pargas of negligence for deciding to drive after allegedly drinking so much.